AdaCore/training_material/courses/gnattest/010_gnattest.rst

 Based On AUnit
 ----------------

-* Unit test framework based on CppUnit for C++
+* Unit test framework
+* Based on CppUnit for C++
-* Generates the boilerplate code for test harnesses, suites, and cases needed to use the framework
+* Generate the test harnesses' boilerplate code

+    + Suites
+    + Use cases
+    + Compilable as-is

-* For more information on AUnit view the series of tutorials created by Daniel Bigelow
+* More information on AUnit

+    - Tutorials serie by Daniel Bigelow
     - http://www.youtube.com/user/DanielRBigelow

 * Installation required for :toolname:`GNATtest`